patri0t86/ACManager/README.md

 NOTE: If you completely tax your system resources (max CPU/RAM/etc.) your system may run garbage collection to save itself and kill parts of the bot.
 This was experienced on my low end server when I had 4 instances of AC running at the same time on 3GB of memory.
 Once I lowered the resource usage, it ran without fail.

+## Prerequisites
+1. Asheron's Call/ThwargLauncher/Decal Installed and working properly.
+2. Virindi Bundle is installed - the plugin **requires** the Virindi View System (VVS) and does **not** provide Decal fallback.

 ## Installation

 1. ACManager plugin is the frontend of the bot only.
 The backend is controlled via the Decal filter.
 To run the bot, you must have the filter.
+Once the bot is configured, you don't actually need the plugin to function.'
    1. **(Recommended)** This can be automatically handled using the installer found [here](https://github.com/patri0t86/ACManager/releases).
 The uninstaller will then remove all files created throughout the lifecycle of the plugin/filter, giving you a clean uninstall.
-   2. You can manually install everything from the same location above, just using the .dll like you would any other plugin.
+   2. You can manually install everything from the same location above, just using the .dlls like you would any other plugin.

 ## Usage